FDio/csit/PyPI/jumpavg/README.md

 ## Change log

 TODO: Move into a separate file?

++ 0.4.2: Should no longer divide by zero on empty inputs.

 + 0.4.1: Fixed bug of not penalizing large stdev enough (at all for size 2 stats).